onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-03-07-2025.md

 **Key Management**

 **This sprint**
-  * Network module codebase merge between Testnet and Mainnet
+  * Consolidation of cloud-init configs between TN and MN
-  * Automation of new tagging strategy for terraform modules
+  * Release automation for terraform modules with semantic versioning
-  * New logic to permit egress firewall rule exceptions with allow action
+  * Rollout of a fix of the issue where the last logs before a crash were not being pushed to grafana

 **On Hold**